EnricoCorsaro/Background/tutorials/README.md

 # Tutorial for correcting the uniform prior boundaries in case of bad fits or incomplete executions

 When a fit is not performed correctly the background fit level will not match the smoothed power spectrum (black line in the background plot figure).
 Most likely the cause of this result relies on our choice of the prior boundaries, which could be wrong for at least one of the free parameters.
 In more severe cases, the Background code is not even able to converge to a solution, so that one cannot check the output plot of the fit.
 This produces a "segmentation fault" or "assertion failed" error taking place in Results.cpp of the DIAMONDS code.
-If this happens, the marginal distributions of the corresponding parameters cannot be computed and the process stops without generating the parameter summary file that contains all the estimates (in your case background_parameterSummary.txt will not be present).
+If this happens, the marginal distributions of the corresponding parameters cannot be computed and the process stops without generating the parameter summary file that contains all the estimates (the `background_parameterSummary.txt` file will not be present).

 A good practice in this case is to always plot the sampling evolution of all the free parameters (all the files of the type `background_parameterXXX.txt`).
-This will be available even if the computation stops with failures.
+These files will be available even if the computation stops with failures.
 Each of these files contains one column, which has the value of the parameter at each nested iteration (from the first line, corresponding to iteration 0, to the last line corresponding to the last iteration).
 As you approach to the end of the nested sampling process, a good sampling evolution (resulting in a good fit) should in principle converge to a specific region well within the prior range.

 In this tutorial we show how to intervene in such situations and therefore how to properly correct our prior boundaries in order to repeat the fit.
-To run the tutorial make sure you have run the first tutorial once at least, so that the output folder of the Background code contains the results of the fit.
+To run the tutorial make sure you have run the first tutorial at least once, so that the output folder of the Background code contains the results of the fit.
 Then, follow the steps below.

 1. Go to `Background/results/python` and open a python prompt (e.g. IPython)
 2. In the python prompt execute the commands